Partisaniferus: Classification

 The antennae consist of four segments, with a long second segment but the others being more robust.
 It shares four segments and a sensorium with megalopteran larvae, however in these the sensorium is on the second segment.
 Beetle larvae are closer to the arrangement found in the fossil, however members of Polyphaga often only have three antennal segments, and many beetle larvae have quite short antennae.

-The following cladogram shows potential placements of Partisaniferus within the Holometabola:
+The following cladogram shows potential placements of Partisaniferus within the Holometabola as suggested by Haug et al.(2020):

 The thoracic structure of an extended rim and multiple sclerites resembles larvae of multiple different groups such as beetles and scorpionflies, and so this is not very helpful in determining exact classification.
 The striking abdominal processes resemble the gills of Megaloptera, alongside various processes of lepidopteran caterpillars or beetle larvae, however all three have tapering processes instead of the straighter ones of Partisaniferus.
 Extinct taxa do not help either, as extinct lacewing larvae's processes are all more dorsal, and they were used to carry debris (which there is no evidence of in this fossil).
 The processes of miomopteran larvae are jointed, and so they do not match either.
 The terminal end resembles those of sialids, however in those it tapers distally unlike that of Partisaniferus.
 Beetle larvae have either paired processes or a featureless terminal end, so both the processes and this are unique.

-This larva cannot be placed within any modern insect order, due to its unusual characteristics.
+In its original description, the larva was unable to be placed within any modern insect order due to its unusual characteristics.
 An affinity with "Apterygota" is definitely false, as it lacks cerci unlike the vast majority of apterygotes or a furca similar to a springtail, and bears well-developed antennae unlike the proturans.
-The short antennae, incomplete sclerotisation and short legs together suggest this larva is a member of Holometabola, however further placement becomes unclear.
+The short antennae, incomplete sclerotisation and short legs together suggested this larva was a member of Holometabola, however further placement became unclear.
 The closest matches to the larva exist within Neuroptera and Coleoptera, suggesting a placement in the wider Neuropteriformia.

+In a 2026 paper, the mouthpart structure of Partisaniferus was re-examined, finding the main beak to be composed of the labium and labrum with the mandibles situated to the side.
+This rules out a neuropteran placement, as neuropteran larvae have connected mandibles and maxillae, alongside a different labium placement.
+The mouthpart structure and presence of 5 tarsal segments shows Partisaniferus is likely in Polyphaga and especially resembling the poorly known elateroid family Jurasaidae.
+While the beak structure does heavily resemble that of jurasaids, Partisaniferus still exhibits several differences such as mouthparts which are not integrated into the head capsule.
+This genus also resembles the family Cerophytidae, although further differences suggest it is likely closer to Jurasaidae.
+Although Partisaniferus may turn out to be conspecific with an already-known (although unnamed) specimen likely within Cerophytidae, proving this relationship would require finding a male and larviform female mating, or larval exuvia with a pupa alongside a pupa with a pharate (newly-emerged) adult.